OpenDataServices/bodsld/docs/_pages/1_datamodel.md

 Named graphs are typically used in RDF data modelling to provide additional context for RDF data; they are often used for timestamping, or to indicate the provenance of a triple.
 This means that as well as using triples (subject, predicate, object) for the data, we use quads (subject, predicate, object, context).

 ```
-<graph> { <subject> property “value” . }
+<graph> { <subject> property "value" . }
 ```

 The identifier for a named graph can also be the subject of a triple; this is how we attach the metadata which describes the context represented by the named graph.

 ```
-<graph> property “value”
+<graph> property "value"
 ```

+How we use _statements_ in BODS as named graphs - as a structure to provide context for a record - is explained [below](#statements-and-record-details.

 ## Identifiers

 Publishing beneficial ownership data as linked data requires generating globally unique identifiers (ideally HTTP URIs) for at least the core parts of the data model.
 These URIs serve as the subject in any RDF triple or the graph identifier in a quad.

-In some cases, identifiers which are unique but which are not HTTP URIs may already exist.
+In some cases, identifiers which are unique - but which are not HTTP URIs - may already exist.

-The Beneficial Ownership Data Standard describes how to generate identifiers for statements, and explains how to derive identifiers for records.
-The RDF representation should retain these unchanged, but for added clarity about their expected values the recordId and statementId properties from the JSON representation are renamed recordIdString and statementIdString in the RDF vocabulary.
+The [Beneficial Ownership Data Standard](https://standard.openownership.org) describes how to generate identifiers for statements, and explains how to derive identifiers for records.
+The RDF representation should retain these unchanged, but for added clarity about their expected values the `recordId` and `statementId` properties from the JSON representation are renamed `recordIdString` and `statementIdString` in the RDF vocabulary.

 For certain components in the data model, HTTP URIs to represent equivalent common concepts (eg. countries) may already exist and be in use by third parties.
 Where possible, we will aim to reuse these identifiers.
 In some cases, it may be preferable to create and maintain our own set of URIs for codelist values instead.